 Your dashboard of key performance indicators is designed to assist you in tracking your daily progress.
 Make it your go-to resource for success!

-If you’re looking for a way to create beautiful dashboards without Google Analytics, sign up for a free Whatagraph trial!
+If you’re looking for a way to create beautiful dashboards with far more features than Google Analytics offers, sign up for a free trial at Whatagraph.
 You can combine your GA data with multiple sources to create reports your clients love.

 WRITTEN BY